Free to Choose Network

 “So the truth is out.
 And it really is inconvenient: The earth is probably warming a little bit – and man probably doesn't have that much influence.
 If we were to take draconian measures to change our miniscule contribution, we'd be shooting ourselves in the economic foot (especially when we can currently do absolutely nothing about the behavior of the sun).”

-In 2010 the Network received over $489,000 from Donors Capital Fund (DCF), a group that anonymously distributes donations.
+The Network has received over $500,000 from Donors Trust , and over $1.8 million from Donors Capital Fund , two groups that anonymously distribute donations.
 DCF has been a major funder of the Heartland Institute , and has given money to numerous other organizations skeptical of man-made climate change.
+Mother Jones has described the Donors Capital Fund as the “Dark money ATM of the conservative movement.” ,

 Board of Directors